myazdani/hacking-minGPT/README.md

 # Hacking minGPT

 Andrej Karpathy's minimal re-implementaition of GPT is an excellent educational resource.
-This fork is exploration of hacking the basics of the architecture on various toy datasets.
+This fork hacks the architecture on different toy tasks.

 ### License